M&G Investment Management Ltd. Purchases Shares of 8,346 Signature Bank (NASDAQ:SBNY)

 Wall Street Analyst Weigh In

 Several research firms have recently commented on SBNY.
-Keefe, Bruyette & Woods cut shares of Signature Bank from an “outperform” rating to a “market perform” rating and set a $185.00 target price for the company. in a research report on Wednesday, October 19th.
-JPMorgan Chase & Co. lowered their price target on shares of Signature Bank from $200.00 to $135.00 and set an “overweight” rating for the company in a research report on Tuesday, December 13th.
-Maxim Group lowered their price target on shares of Signature Bank from $350.00 to $250.00 in a research report on Friday, December 9th.
-Raymond James cut shares of Signature Bank from a “strong-buy” rating to a “market perform” rating in a research report on Wednesday, December 7th.
-Finally, Morgan Stanley lowered their price target on shares of Signature Bank from $152.00 to $132.00 and set an “equal weight” rating for the company in a research report on Thursday, December 15th.
+JPMorgan Chase & Co. dropped their target price on shares of Signature Bank from $200.00 to $135.00 and set an “overweight” rating for the company in a research report on Tuesday, December 13th.
+Compass Point lowered their price target on shares of Signature Bank to $180.00 in a research report on Thursday, October 20th.
+Keefe, Bruyette & Woods cut shares of Signature Bank from an “outperform” rating to a “market perform” rating and set a $185.00 price target for the company. in a research report on Wednesday, October 19th.
+Morgan Stanley lowered their price target on shares of Signature Bank from $152.00 to $132.00 and set an “equal weight” rating for the company in a research report on Thursday, December 15th.
+Finally, Stephens lowered their price target on shares of Signature Bank to $150.00 in a research report on Monday, December 12th.
 Five investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $190.79.

 Signature Bank provides commercial banking products and services.
 It accepts various deposit products, including checking accounts, money market accounts, escrow deposit accounts, cash concentration accounts, certificates of deposit, and other cash management products.
 The company provides various lending products comprising commercial and industrial loans, real estate loans, and letters of credit.